Arizona Restaurant Week, which occurs each May and September, is when it's time to release your inner foodie.

 Hearth '61

 This spot, located in the Mountain Shadows resort, gets its name from its main cooking tool, which Chef Charles Wiley uses masterfully.
-Feast on duck confit, burrata, and the apple tart.
+Feast on wood-oven roasted Mahi Mahi, braised beef short rib, ricotta agnolotti, and the milk chocolate crémeux tart.

 Price: $44